dlempert/dlempert.github.io/publications.md

 ---

+**Lower Court Opinion Writing Style and Certiorari at the U.S. Supreme Court**

+Does the Supreme Court seek out shoddily-written opinions for correction?
+Does it see well-written opinions as better vehicles?
+We construct an original dataset that contains information about textual features of a representative sample of published U.S. Courts of Appeals opinions from 1949-2002, as well as all published opinions for which cert was sought in OT 1982.
+We investigate whether textual properties are associated with discretionary review by the U.S. Supreme Court.
+We advance a multifaceted understanding of judicial writing quality, encompassing readability, cognitive complexity, affective language, and new to the judicial politics literature, informality.
+We find that all of these properties fail to exhibit a robust statistically significant association with review.
+These effects, furthermore, are uniformly negligible in magnitude.
+We conclude that, for the period we study, the Supreme Court does not use its discretionary docket to correct poorly-written legal doctrine, nor does it seek better-written opinions as vehicles.

+2024\. in *Open Judicial Politics*, 3rd Edition, Volume 2.
+Available [here](https://open.oregonstate.education/ojp3e-vol2/chapter/opinion-writing-style/) (external link).
+Replication data at same link.
+<br/><br/>

 **On Separation of Powers and Obfuscation in U.S. Supreme Court Opinions**

 A longstanding debate in American judicial politics concerns whether the U.S. Supreme Court anticipates or responds to the possibility that Congress will override its decisions.
 A recent theory proposes that opinions that are relatively hard to read are more costly for Congress to review---and that as a result, the Court can decrease the likelihood of override from a hostile Congress by _obfuscating_ its opinions: writing opinions that are less readable when congressional review is a threat.
 I derive a straightforward but novel empirical implication of this theory; I then show that the implication does not in fact hold.
 This casts serious doubt on the claim that justices strategically obfuscate opinion language to avoid congressional override.
 I also discuss sentence tokenization as a source of measurement error in readability statistics for judicial opinions.